 Type of chocolate

-Chocolate: use your favorite dark semisweet chocolate for this recipe.
-I love using 60% to 70% dark or semi-sweet chocolates like Ghirardelli Chocolate Dark Bar 60%, Green & Black's dark chocolate 70%, and Ghirardelli 72% intense dark chocolate.
-The higher the percentage of cocoa, the less sweet the chocolate is.
+- For a very intense flavor, use 60% to 70% dark or semi-sweet chocolates like Ghirardelli Chocolate Dark Bar 60%, Green & Black's dark chocolate 70%, and Ghirardelli 72% intense dark chocolate.
+The higher the percentage of cocoa, the less sweet the chocolate.

-- Berries: use a mix of red berries or strawberries instead of raspberries.
+- Berries: use a mix of red berries, blackberries or strawberries instead of raspberries.

 - Citrus and liquor: add orange/tangerine zest and a tablespoon of orange liquor (such as Cointreau or Grand Marnier) to the filling, and use toasted walnuts or hazelnuts instead of the raspberries.